gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 I stand.
 "Take her away," I order crisply.
 "My ministers to me in fifteen minutes.
 And coffee—lots of coffee."

 Pages hurry away in all directions.
-"And uncover the damn lights!
-It's too weeping dark in here."
+"And uncover the damn lights!"
 I start pacing.
 If the woman wasn't mad, we could dip her in misinformation and let the Bantangui lick it off one lie at a time for the next ten years.
 As it was, we will have to do something less elegant.
 Doors will be kicked down, fragile mind-destroying poisons administered…  My Minister of Rumors will be busy for a week.

-Saints and their sins, but I hate this shadow-play.
+Saints and their inventions, but I hate this shadow-play.
 I want a sword in my hand and something in front of me to hack at.
 For the ten thousandth time, I wish that I could ask Lady Kembe for help.
 And for the ten thousandth time, I sigh as the collar reminds me why I can't.

 </section>